Wednesday, December 30, 2020

 A Widow

-a widow culls
+a Widow culls

-the lies of men,
+the failures of lovers,

 wanton as she goes,

-every accident or bed
+every incident of bed

 beleaguered.

-but ill to violent crowds
+and the ill to violent swarms

-beat on misunderstood ground,
+who beat on misunderstood ground,

-mawkish as they sink,
+clutching as they sink,

-birds chirp last fermatas.
+chirp last fermatas,

 never turn to dust.

-only those tethered to tombstones,
+but those tethered to tombstones,

-or ladderlike prayers,
+or ladderlike prayers, they go down.

-or who cling to lists of what wasn’t or was--
+of what wasn’t or was--

 because because because …

-and so it goes,
+and so it goes

-wherever desperation lies naked.
+wherever cruelty lies naked.

 =======